siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 Siddhi Streaming SQL is designed to process event streams in streaming manner, detect complex event occurrences, and notify them in real-time.

+## Siddhi Application
+Streaming processing and Complex Event Processing rules can be written is Siddhi Streaming SQL and they can be put together as `SiddhiApp` in one file.

+**Purpose**

+Each Siddhi Application is an isolated processing unit that let you deploy and execute queries independent of other SiddhiApps in the system.

-The flowing diagram depicts how **event flows** within the some of the key Siddhi Streaming SQL elements.
+The flowing diagram depicts how **event flows** within some of the key Siddhi Streaming SQL elements of the Siddhi Application.

 ![Event Flow](../images/event-flow.png?raw=true "Event Flow")